Leave of Absences & Withdrawals

 If I take a medical LOA, what is required for my return to High Point University?

-Students must submit appropriate medical documentation, addressed to Gail C. Tuttle, Senior Vice President for Student Life.
-The documentation should state that the student is cleared to return to the University, and should provide any applicable care plan for return as well as any ancillary needs for the student’s care in upon the return to campus.
+Students must submit appropriate medical documentation, addressed to Dr. Bill Gentry, Interim Vice President for Student Life.
+The documentation should state that the student is cleared to return to the University, and should provide any applicable care plan for return as well as any ancillary needs for the student’s care upon the return to campus.
 Futhermore, the medical care provider must indicate that the student is able to resume normal class engagement and activities.
 This documentation must be submitted BEFORE arriving back to campus.